tangsiwei0831/tangsiwei0831.github.io/_life/2025-toronto-restaurants.md

 [Lee](https://leerestaurant.com/): 4.0/5.
 Average price 100+, Singapore style slaw worth to try, other is also ok, worth to go for one time.

 [刘一手火锅](https://www.liuyishouna.com/): 4.1/5.
 Just so so for a hot pot, you can have a try at this restaurant, at least it is not bad.

+[Long Feng Hotpot龙凤打边炉](https://gosnappy.io/owa/r/loon-fong-hot-pot/1039/menu_397?skipBeforeEnter=true)：4.5/5.
+I like the beef hotpot, very good, recommend to go for a shot!

 [摸鱼 More Fish Restaurant](https://order.mrsdigi.com/004113222710074/e4804258-52cf-5114-ac71-3ba9b390f94b#/store-home): 3.6/5.
 Price is a little expensive compared to quantity.
 Although their recommendation is fish, but the fish is not that good and it is more than $40 for a plate, way too expensive, not recommend.